International Day of Yoga: What Are We Really Celebrating?

 • Patañjali’s Yoga Sutras (Sutra 1.2) define yoga as:

-Here, yoga becomes a method of quieting the mind through meditation and concentration to realize the pure self beyond the mind or ego.
+Here, yoga becomes a practice of calming the mind-waves (vṛttis)—thoughts, memories, emotions—through meditation and concentration to realize the pure self beyond the mind or ego.

-Modern perspectives, such as those found on Wikipedia, describe yoga as a group of physical, mental, and spiritual disciplines aimed at controlling the body and mind to attain various goals of salvation, as practiced in the Hindu, Jain, and Buddhist traditions. .
+Modern perspectives, such as those found on Wikipedia, describe yoga as a group of physical, mental, and spiritual disciplines that aim to control the body and mind in pursuit of liberation, as practiced within Hinduism, Buddhism, and Jainism⁴.

 So, What Does Yoga Mean ?